oceanprotocol/docs/veocean-data-farming/df-intro.md

 Data assets for DF may published in any [network where Ocean’s deployed in production](../core-concepts/networks.md): Eth mainnet, Polygon, etc.

 ### When to claim?
-There are fresh rewards available every Thursday.
+There are fresh rewards available every Thursday at midnight GMT.
 If you wish, you can wait for many weeks to accumulate before claiming.
 (It’s all on-chain.)

+Rewards are calculated based on different factors, like your carrying veOCEAN balance and your Data Farming allocation.
+You can learn more about these details in places like [the Reward Function](df-background#reward-function) and by learning more about veCRV in the next section.

 ### When to do a first claim?
 From the time you lock OCEAN, you must wait at least a week, and up to two weeks, to be able to claim rewards.